Dc-qwerty/Group-4-phase-2-project/README.md

 1. Which genres consistently perform best at the box office in terms of revenue and profitability?
 2. What budget ranges are associated with higher profitability?
+3. which movie genre is mostly preferred by audience ?

 # Data Understanding
 # Data Source